 Commercial and business property owners have a duty to provide adequate security for their guests, visitors, residents, renters, shoppers, passers-by and the public in general.
 The property owners are required to protect people from the intentional criminal conduct of others, particularly when this type of conduct is foreseeable.
 When is this foreseeable?
 Generally, when the property owner is aware of prior attacks either on their own property or on similar property nearby.
 Sadly, failure to provide adequate security may result in assaults, robberies, rapes or death.
-If you are a victim of this type of crime, or if a loved one lost their life, it is advisable to contact a Miami negligent security attorney to discuss your options.
+If you are a victim of this type of crime, or if a loved one lost their life, it is advisable to contact a Florida negligent security attorney to discuss your options.
 Attorney Brandon Stein offers a complimentary case review to discuss your options.

 When is Security Negligent?

 Proper security measures include hiring competent security guards, installing a security guard station, patrolling the premises on a regular and continual basis, installing bright lighting in all areas, installing appropriate security communications systems, installing security cameras throughout the property, making sure individuals are not hiding or living on the property, and more.
 Effective security requires vigilance and effort.
 Virtually all public areas should have proper security, including restaurants, malls, shopping centers, restaurants, schools, universities, offices and office buildings, banks, ATM machines, nightclubs, parking lots, hotels, apartment buildings, condominiums and much more.

 Compensation for Crime Victims Resulting from Negligent Security